 Kiddoz (2 year olds): You will need a Teaching Packet consisting of 25 large groups lessons and crafts.
 We have one year of curriculum.

 4. Develop your calendar for the year.
 Decide your start date, end date, and holidays.
 Keep school holidays in mind when planning.
 Theme nights, such as pajama night, crazy hair night, crazy sock night, are a favorite for kids.
 These are left up to each individual church.
 Be creative!
 It's fun and effective to have themes that somehow correlate to the lesson title–for example, Neon Night for the Bright People lesson.

 5. Set your evening schedule according to the needs of your kids and the capability of your facility.
 Allow for welcome and announcements (5 minutes), large group lesson (25 minutes), small group time (30 minutes), and worship (10-15 minutes).
 If time allows, kids love game time (15-30 minutes).
 Some churches insert a missions component for an additional 30 minutes.
 We are available to help coach one of your team members to create a missions component specific to your church.
 Any order of these components is fine, but large group time should come before small group time.

 6. Train your volunteers.
 Set aside a specific time to train all of your workers one or two weeks prior to your start date.
 Lay out the vision for the year, as well as give your workers specific, detailed information about how to do their job well.
 You may want to have breakout sessions for each position.
 For training your small group leaders, use the actual first night’s small group lesson to demonstrate how a small group should go.
 Each leader should leave with a printed calendar, schedule, name tag, t-shirt, leader guide, and church-specific training manual (if applicable).
-Please contact us for help in training your team, we offer a very affordable training video series.
+For help training your team, we offer a very affordable training video series.